npc-engine/npc-engine/docs/inference_engine/models.md

 [MetadataManager](../reference/#npc_engine.server.metadata_manager.MetadataManager) Scans the models folder.
 For each discovered subfolder ServiceManager validates the `config.yml` and creates descriptors with metadata for each service.
 The mandatory field of `config.yml` is `type` (or `model_type`) that must contain correct service class that was discovered and registered by `BaseService` parent class.
 This service class will be instantiated with parsed dictionary as parameters on [ControlService.start_service](../reference/#npc_engine.server.control_service.ControlService.start_service) request to `control` service.

-## Service inter-communication

-Each service class may define class variable `DEPENDENCIES` that contains list of other resolvable service names that are used by this service.
-These services will be validated by ServiceManager to be configured and to not contain cyclic dependencies.
-They will also be started before this service.

-Service is then free to use it's dependencies in its own logic.

 ## How is their API exposed?